atsaloli/cicd/01_22-registering-our-first-runner.md

 ## Setting up your CI/CD infrastructure
 ### Registering runners
-FYI (don't do it now), but you can also register runners non-interactively:
+You can also register runners non-interactively (don't do it now):

 ```console
 sudo gitlab-runner register --non-interactive \